-This can tend to come as a surprise to people stuck with the popular preconceived notion that Standard Poodles are the foofy, snooty, velvet-pillow type, most commonly associated with women and royalty.
+This can tend to come as a surprise to people stuck with the popular preconceived notion that these dogs are the foofy, snooty, velvet-pillow type, most commonly associated with women and royalty.

-This is an old stereotype, and while this breed did actually fit that description many many years ago, it is not representative of the Standard Poodle today.
-In general, Standard Poodles are proud, cheerful, and graceful dogs that showcase a serious attitude that is described as difficult to verbalize, but easy to recognize in the dog itself.
+This is an old stereotype, and while this breed did actually fit that description many many years ago, it is not representative of the Standard breed today.
+In general, these dogs are proud, cheerful, and graceful dogs that showcase a serious attitude that is described as difficult to verbalize, but easy to recognize in the dog itself.

 This is the type of dog you will find yourself watching often.
-Standard Poodles love to prance around on their long legs, and they hold themselves with very stunning high esteem.
+They love to prance around on their long legs, and they hold themselves with very stunning high esteem.

-However, don’t let this breed’s beautiful nature and appearan8ce fool you, because exciting enough, these “foo-foo dogs” are actually water retrievers and were originally bred for hunting purposes.
+However, don’t let this breed’s beautiful nature and appearance fool you, because exciting enough, these “foo-foo dogs” are actually water retrievers and were originally bred for hunting purposes.

-Nowadays many people consider the Standard Poodle to be a “real dog” as opposed to a “foo-foo dog” due to their high level of trainability, companionship, and eagerness to please.
+Nowadays many people consider the standard dog to be a “real dog” as opposed to a “foo-foo dog” due to their high level of trainability, companionship, and eagerness to please.

 This breed has a particular affinity for running, swimming, hunting, and agility due to their retriever roots, making Standard Poodles high-energy with daily exercise needs.

 Long and strong legs allow tricks and other physical activities to come quite natural to this breed.
-Factor in this dog’s intelligence, high trainability, and companionship, and it is not hard to see why Standard Poodles excel in agility contests and dog shows.
+Factor in this dog’s intelligence, high trainability, and companionship, and it is not hard to see why these dogs excel in agility contests and dog shows.

-There is not a breed more stunning than the poodle in the show ring, sporting that elaborate coiffered coat that took hours to groom.
+There is not a breed more stunning in the show ring, sporting that elaborate coiffered coat that took hours to groom.

-But 15th century hunters didn’t care what the poodle looked like, but rather could they do their job.
+But 15th century hunters didn’t care what the dogs looked like, but rather could they do their job.

-The poodle has a long history throughout western Europe, and we know this because dogs are depicted in paintings and bas-reliefs for over 400 years.
+The breed has a long history throughout western Europe, and we know this because dogs are depicted in paintings and bas-reliefs for over 400 years.

 We often think the poodle originated in France (thus the French Poodle), but no one really knows the exact origin of the breed.
 The French, however, called the breed, "Caniche," meaning "duck dog.”

 Did the breed originate in France or Germany or even Denmark?
-Most historians believe that the Poodle originated in Germany, but developed into his own distinct breed in France.
+Most historians believe that it originated in Germany, but developed into his own distinct breed in France.

 What is known is that the breed descended from either or all the now extinct French Water Dog, the Hungarian Water Hound or the Barbet.
 The name “poodle” likely came from the German word, Pudel meaning one who plays in the water.

-Another theory of the breed’s origins suggests that Poodles descended from Asian herding dogs that traveled with Germanic Goth and Ostrogoth tribes to eventually become a German water dog.
+Another theory of the breed’s origins suggests that they descended from Asian herding dogs that traveled with Germanic Goth and Ostrogoth tribes to eventually become a German water dog.

-Even yet another theory suggests that Poodles came to Europe from dogs that were brought from the Asian steppes by the conquering North African Berbers.
+Even yet another theory suggests that this breed came to Europe from dogs that were brought from the Asian steppes by the conquering North African Berbers.
 Over time, they found their way to Portugal with the Moors during the 8th century.

-Where ever the breed first originated, it is well known that hunters in both German and France used poodles to retrieve waterfowl.
+Where ever the breed first originated, it is well known that hunters in both German and France used these dogs to retrieve waterfowl.

-As time passed, smaller versions of the poodle emerged to create the toy and miniature poodles.
+As time passed, smaller versions of the dogs emerged to create the toy and miniature poodles.

-Smaller versions of the standard size poodle were used to sniff out truffles, a type of edible mushroom that grows underground.
+Smaller versions of the standard size dog were used to sniff out truffles, a type of edible mushroom that grows underground.

-The smaller miniature and toy versions were created by breeding smaller poodles to smaller poodles and not by breeding poodles to other breeds.By the 18th century, the smaller poodles were gaining in popularity with royalty.
+The smaller miniature and toy versions were created by breeding smaller dogs with other smaller dogs, and not by breeding poodles to other breeds.By the 18th century, the smaller types of this breed were gaining in popularity with royalty.

 Traveling performers and gypsies discovered that these more miniature poodles could be trained as circus dogs.

-The smallest or toy poodles were created with one job in mind: to serve as a companion to nobility and wealthy members of the merchant class.
+The smallest dogs were created with one job in mind: to serve as a companion to nobility and wealthy members of the merchant class.

-During the Renaissance, toy poodles were often carried in the shirtsleeves of wealthy owners, leading some to call them sleeve dogs.
-These poodle fanciers adopted some of the circus trends and began clipping and decorating their own companion poodles to mimic circus performers.
+During the Renaissance, toy dogs were often carried in the shirtsleeves of wealthy owners, leading some to call them sleeve dogs.
+These dog fanciers adopted some of the circus trends and began clipping and decorating their own companion dogs to mimic circus performers.

-The Kennel Club in England registered their first Poodle in 1874, with the first British club for Poodle fanciers arriving on the scene two years later.
+The Kennel Club in England registered their first dog in 1874, with the first British club arriving on the scene two years later.

 This breed was officially recognized by the American Kennel Club in 1887.
-Poodles were fairly rare in the U.S. until after World War II.
+They were fairly rare in the U.S. until after World War II.

 By the mid-1950s, however, the Poodle had become the most popular breed in the country, a position he held for more than 20 years.

-The Poodle is one of the most popular dog breeds in America and is ranked number 8 most popular by the AKC.
-This figure does include all sizes of poodles: Standard, Miniature, and Toy.
+This breed is one of the most popular dog breeds in America and is ranked number 8 most popular by the AKC.
+This figure does include all sizes: Standard, Miniature, and Toy.